dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 - When handling validation events, we're going to throw the params into the changeset and assign the new changeset back.

-- The computed values will be updated in the changeset and can be assigned into the socket.
+- The computed values will be updated from the changeset and/or pulled out of the chnageset and assigned into the socket.

-- When handling the save event, we're going to `Ecto.Changeset.apply_action(changeset)` and ensure it's valid, and if so, then tell the parent LiveView that we're good to proceed.
-We'll send the schema up to the parent LiveView.
-This schema will contain the computed fields so it should be easier for the parent to stitch these steps' params together into the final schema.
+- When handling the save event, we're going to ensure the changeset is valid, and if so, tell the parent LiveView that we're good to proceed.
+We'll send the struct up to the parent LiveView.
+This struct will contain the computed fields so it should be easier for the parent to stitch these steps' params together into the final changeset that's actually persisted.

 Again, the flow should look like this:

-1. On mounting, take the Event and pluck the relevant fields out of it to create a WhenComponent form backed by an embedded_schema.
+1. On mounting, take the Event and pluck the relevant fields out of it to create a WhenComponent form backed by an `embedded_schema`.
 1. When the user is on the step, take the changes as they come and let the user iterate on the form until it's valid.
-1. When the changeset is valid and the user tries to submit it, pass the final schema up to the parent LiveView.
+1. When the changeset is valid and the user tries to submit it, pass the final struct up to the parent LiveView.
 The parent LiveView can then switch to the next step.

-Here the component code:
+Here is the component code:

 ```elixir
 defmodule MyAppWeb.EventLive.WhenComponent do